OUTPATIENT US Clinical experience

 You will receive regular feedback from the physician.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking patient care experience, pathology experience, or dermatology experience should consider this rotation.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in pathology or dermatology should consider this rotation.
 IMGs pursuing residency training in primary care specialties will also find this rotation beneficial as skin problems are a common complaint in outpatient medicine.
 IMGs interested in building their CV through publication will be able to do so under the supervision of a prolific writer.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.